-- 3.105 We amended the PTMRP to 7.5% in our Input Methodologies for the fibre regime.
-65 - 3.106 If the PTMRP had been assigned the same Review year as the asset beta and a review had been undertaken in 2020/21 then it appears clear that "the amount which can most reasonably be considered to represent the Commission's current position", per the Manual's Part C requirement, is now 7.5%.
-This would result in an increase in the PTMRP to 7.5% from 2021/22 onward. - 3.107 We understand that Fonterra is now considering the processes that need to be put in place around an update for the PTMRP.
-Because an update would not be effective until 2021/22 at the earliest, our conclusion on the practical feasibility of the inputs to the WACC for 2020/21 is based on the existing PTMRP of 7%.
+- 3.143 We amended the PTMRP to 7.5% in our Fibre Input Methodologies.87 - 3.144 If the PTMRP had been assigned the same Review year as the asset beta and a review had been undertaken in 2020/21 then it appears clear that "the amount which can most reasonably be considered to represent the Commission's current position", per the Manual's Part C requirement, is now 7.5%. - 3.145 We note that Fonterra has amended the 2021/22 Manual to specify the Review year for the PTMRP as 2021/22 and to ensure that the timing of subsequent reviews will be aligned with the reviews of the asset beta and SRP.
+88 Given our conclusion in the paragraph above, we expect that the PTMRP review will result in an increase in the PTMRP to 7.5% from the 2021/22 season onward.